-SIT, popular autism treatment, lacks scientific evidenceNovember 20th, 2012 in Autism spectrum disorders
+SIT, popular autism treatment, lacks scientific evidenceNovember 20, 2012 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—One of the most popular intervention therapies for children with autism spectrum disorders (ASD) lacks scientific support according to a literature review published by University of Texas at Austin professor Mark O'Reilly and an international team of scientists.